 - screen individuals for arterial disease, especially patients with a family history of arterial disease or disorders.

-MRA is also used as a substitute for CT angiography when the use of contrast media is contraindicated.
+MRA is also used as a substitute for CT angiography when iodinated contrast material cannot be used.

 How should I prepare?

 Guidelines about eating and drinking before an MRI exam vary at different facilities.
-Unless you are told otherwise, you may follow your regular daily routine and take medications as usual.
+Unless your doctor says otherwise, follow your regular daily routine and take medications as usual.

-MRA may require you to receive an injection of contrast into a vein in your arm.
-The radiologist or technologist may ask if you have asthma or if you have allergies to certain drugs, foods or to the environment.
-The contrast material used for an MRI exam, called gadolinium, does not contain iodine and is less likely to cause an allergic reaction than iodine containing contrast used for a CT scan.
+MRA may require an injection of contrast into a vein in your arm.
+The radiologist or technologist may ask if you have asthma or allergies to certain drugs, foods or the environment.
+Doctors may use gadolinium-based contrast material for MRI exams.
+It does not contain iodine, and it is less likely to cause an allergic reaction than CT and X-ray iodine based contrast.

-The radiologist and technologist should also know if you have any serious health problems and what surgeries you have undergone.
+Tell the radiologist and technologist about any serious health problems and what surgeries you have had.
 Some patients with severe kidney or liver disease may not be able to receive contrast material during an MRI exam.

 Women should always inform their physician or technologist if there is any possibility that they are pregnant.
 MRI has been used for scanning patients since the 1980s with no reports of any ill effects on pregnant women or their unborn babies.
 However, because the unborn baby will be in a strong magnetic field, pregnant women should not have this exam in the first three to four months of pregnancy unless the potential benefit from the MRI exam is assumed to outweigh the potential risks.
 Pregnant women should not receive injections of gadolinium contrast material except when absolutely necessary for medical treatment.
 See the MRI Safety page for more information about pregnancy and MRI.